 China is such a vast country spanning thousands of miles that the climate varies radically.
 China has a variety of temperature and rainfall zones, including continental monsoon areas.
 In winter most areas become cold and dry, in summer hot and rainy.
 It is always best to check the weather before you go, when you know exactly where you will be based.

-You will need some money for going out, buying souvenirs and any extra luxuries.
+You will need some money for food, going out, buying souvenirs and any extra luxuries.

 ATM’s are widely available in the city and visa cards are widely accepted so you will not need to take a huge amount of cash with you

-You will need to apply for a Chinese F Visa before you go which costs approximately £70.
-We will help with this once you have booked a place on the program.
+You will need to apply for a Chinese X2 Visa before you go which costs approximately £150.
+We will help with this, and provide the necessary paperwork, once you have booked a place on the program.

-Most of our volunteers are independent travelers and you will become part of a group of people from around the world here.
+Most of our participants are independent travelers and you will become part of a group of people from around the world here.
 It is fine to travel with friends or as part of a small group too however- more the merrier!
+Just bear in mind we may not be able to place you and your friends with the exact same employer.

 You should visit your doctor or travel nurse to find out what vaccinations you will need.
 Your routine vaccinations will need to be up to date, it is likely that you will need Hepatitis A and Typhoid, and possibly Hepatitis B, Yellow Fever, Malaria and Rabies.
 You should follow your doctors advice.

-There is a hospital in the town where you will be living.
+There are many hospitals in Beijing and Shanghai, close to where you will be living.

 China is a safe country, just be sure to follow advice given by Oyster and the local representatives and use your common sense.

-You will live in a town so will be close to all amenities.
+You will live in a city so will be close to all amenities.
 The public transport is great in China, with even small cities having undergrounds.

 Accommodation is commonly a small apartment with 2-3 bedrooms, 1-2 bathrooms/laundry, a living area, a kitchen and a balcony.